-Salkantay and Amazon Rainforest trip is an excellent travel package to Peru for your holidays.
-If you want a discovery of the Amazon Rainforest and the Andes Mountain in a short but full tour of the best of Peru.
+The Amazon Rainforest to Salkantay Trek trip of 11 days is an excellent travel package to Peru for your holidays.
+If you want to discover of the Amazon Rainforest and the Andes Mountain in a short but full tour of the best of Peru.
 This trip delivers you a spellbinding mixture of beauty, antiquity and variance in surroundings, wildlife and cultures, whether interested in observing animals or hiking the Salkantay and arriving at Machu Picchu on the last day.
 Revel in all the natural beauty while we organize the trip of a lifetime.
-The Salkantay and Amazon Rainforest is starting from the capital of Peru Lima, the Amazon Jungle to the Andean Mountains is filled with adventure, breathtaking scenery and the fun of discovery of Peru, this ancient Incan country.
+The Amazon Rainforest to Salkantay tour is starting from Lima, the Amazon Jungle to the Andean Mountains is filled with adventure, breathtaking scenery and the fun of discovering Peru, this ancient Incan country.

 Day 1: Lima